 There may be times when you cannot or should not attend class, such as if you are not feeling well, have an interview, or have family responsibilities.
 Therefore, this course allows a specified number of absences without penalty, regardless of reason.
 After that, penalties accrue.
 Exceptions are allowed for Institute-approved absences (for example, those documented by the Registrar) and situations such as hospitalization or family emergencies (documented by the Office of the Dean of Students).
+Please provide documentation from your professor, coach, or advisor if you must miss class for school-related or athletics-related reasons.
+Doctors notes are not required for short-term illness.
+Please do not schedule non-urgent medical, dental, or cosmetic appointments during our class time.

-Your instructor can communicate with you about how to access materials or make up work you may have missed during your absence or suggest ways to participate in class remotely and/or asynchronously.
-Students may miss a total of four (4) classes for T/Th or M/W classes or six (6) for M/W/F classes over the course of the semester without penalty.
-Each additional absence after the allotted number deducts 2% from a student's final grade.
+If you need to miss class, email me as soon as possible.
+I will explain how to access materials or make up work you may have missed during your absence.
+Students may miss a total of four (4) classes over the course of the semester without penalty.
+Each additional absence after the allotted number deducts 2 percentage points from a student's final grade.
+Missing more than 50 percent of our class sessions (>13 classes) may result in failure of the class, as determined by the instructor of the course in consultation with the Director of the Writing and Communication Program.